Popular local attractions around delightful Wells-next-the-Sea

-You don’t have to travel far from Wells to find exciting activities for all the family, such as cycle riding, boat hire and adventure playgrounds.
-Enjoy glorious gardens and woodland walks, art exhibitions and museums, seal trips and bird watching.
-North Norfolk is home to numerous wildlife parks and nature reserves where you can appreciate the flora, fauna and breathtaking scenery in a designated Area of Outstanding Natural Beauty.
+You don’t have to travel far from Wells to find engaging activities for all the family.
+Cycle riding, boat hire and high ropes are just a few minutes away at Holkham Hall.
+Glorious gardens, woodland walks, seal trips and bird watching are all close at hand.
+North Norfolk is home to numerous nature reserves where you can appreciate the flora, fauna and breathtaking scenery in a designated Area of Outstanding Natural Beauty.

 Holkham Rd, Wells-next-the-Sea, Norfolk NR23 1AB